Support during Freshers Week

 Following lobbying and recommendation from Bristol SU for the past few years, the University has recently launched their new Report and Support tool, which enables students and staff to report anonymously, seek advice from an adviser or make a formal complaint.
 If you have observed or experienced physical assault, sexual harassment, sexual assault, hate crime, harassment, bullying, discrimination, mental health problems or domestic violence, you can report these directly to us via this tool.

-If you have any other questions or concerns, don’t hesitate to come and chat to me or any of the other Officers.
-You can find us on the third floor of the Students’ Union building.
+If you have any other questions or concerns, don’t hesitate to come and chat to any of the elected Officers at Bristol SU.
+You can all of them on the third floor of the Students’ Union building.